Cost Accounting

 Definition of Cost Object in Cost Accounting

 The concept of cost objects is more comprehensive.
-It also includes a group of products, services, departments, customers and suppliers and so on.
+It also includes a group of products, services, departments, customers suppliers and so on.
 Any item to which cost can be traced and has a crucial role in the management strategy can be treated as a cost object.

 Second Explanation of Cost Object

-A cost object is any product, a job order, a division, any anything to which you can assign a cost.
+A cost object is any product, a job order, a division, and anything to which you can assign a cost.
 This is a comprehensive definition of cost objects, so let me give you some concrete examples to handle this better.
 Let’s say that a firm has multiple product lines.

 For example, you have product line #1 that makes tents.
 Then, product line #2 makes hiking packs, and product line #3 makes sleeping bags.
 Each of these product lines can be assigned costs, so they are cost objects.
 But it doesn’t just have to be a product or product line that we are thinking about assigning costs.
 We can also assign costs to customers.